Midi drum controllers work just like midi keyboards, but instead of keys, you control it via pads that you hit with sticks or with your fingers.

 Akai Professional MPD218

-The Akai MPD218 is pleasingly slim, sturdy and easy to use.
+Finally, the Akai MPD218, at less than 5cm thick and weighing under 1kg, is ultra-portable.
 It’s compatible with both Mac and PC, and there is also iOS compatibility when the device is used in conjunction with a camera connection kit.
-It’s perfect for musicians who want to make strong beats and need some software as well as hardware before they get started.
+It offers superb value for money.

 - Backlit pads rather than fully lit, so it’s easy to see in a dark environment.

-- Although 48 settings are attainable, switching between 3 banks might not be possible mid-performance.
+- Although 48 settings are attainable, switching between 3 banks is tricky mid-performance.

 Alesis SamplePad Pro